Annaba: Modern

 During the rule of France (empire and republics), this city was called Bône.
 It was one of the main French settlements, and it still has a sizeable minority of the "Pied-Noir".
-One notable pied-noir from Bône was General Alphonse Juin, a Marshal of France and then the Central European NATO Commander.
+One notable pied-noir from Bône was Marshal Alphonse Juin, a very senior French military commander and then the Central European NATO Commander.

 Construction was undertaken at Bône during 1856–69 to build an 80 ha sheltered port to handle the iron ore from the Mokta el Hadid.

 A short railroad line was built from the iron ore mine at Ain Mokra to the docks of Bône.
 This railway was opened in 1864, the first one to be built in Algeria.
 Full-scale production or iron ore began in 1865.
 Also in 1865, Emperor Napoleon III visited Algeria, including going to the mine and the city of Bône.

 In 1865, the mine produced 22,000 tonnes of iron ore, which increased to 255,000 tonnes in 1869.
 The ore was extracted from underground galleries, and then shipped from Bône to the French iron and steel works.
 Before the mine was opened, Bône had just 10,000 inhabitants.
 By 1924, there were 41,000 people, and the port was being used to export phosphates, lead ore, and zinc ore, too.

 During World War II in 1943, Bône was an important goal of the U.S. Army and British Army in Operation Torch, advancing eastward from Morocco, Oran, and Algiers across North Africa.
 Bône was a crucial highway and sea location for the invasion of Tunisia, and thence the driving of the Axis powers (Germany and Italy) out of Africa in May 1943.

 Bône remained in Allied hands until the end of the war in 1945, and then it remained a part of French Algeria until the independence of Algeria in 1962.